koalazak/dorita980/README.md

 <a name="getPreferences"></a>
 #### `getPreferences()`

-Get full robot state but wait for ['cleanMissionStatus', 'cleanSchedule', 'name', 'vacHigh', 'pose'] fields before return.
+Get the full robot state but wait for the `['cleanMissionStatus', 'cleanSchedule', 'name', 'vacHigh', 'pose']` fields before returning.

 Alias for `getRobotState(['cleanMissionStatus', 'cleanSchedule', 'name', 'vacHigh', 'pose', 'signal'])`

-Waiting for 'signal' we are sure we have the full state object.
+Waits for the 'signal' to make sure we have the full state object.

 <a name="setPreferences"></a>
 #### `setPreferences(newPreferences)`

-Partial overwrite the robot state to configure it.
+Partially overwrites the robot state to configure it.

 ```javascript
 var newPreferences = {